msiniscalchi/atom-latextools/README.md

 by Ian Bacher and Marciano Siniscalchi

 This is an Atom port of the [LaTeXTools package](http://github.com/SublimeText/LaTeXTools) for Sublime Text.
+It aims to provide a 'one-stop' solution for all your TeXing needs.

 Currently (v0.8.0, 3/4/2016), the following features are implemented: